garrettsherm/reduxstagram/readme.md

+## Following along with Wes Bos' Learn Redux Course

+Course website can be found here https://learnredux.com/, Wes' code for the course can be found https://github.com/wesbos/Learn-Redux-Starter-Files.

 # Learn Redux

 A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.

 ## Running